 Drones for inspecting nuclear power stations

 For active nuclear plants, a single drone flight can provide power companies with savings of hundreds of thousands of dollars.
 This will help industries avoid costly shutdowns while doing inspections.
-If you haven’t seen the Chernobyl (TV Mini-Series 2019), a TV Series on an explosion at the Chernobyl nuclear power plant in the Union of Soviet Socialist Republics become one of the world’s worst man-made catastrophes — I advise you to see it.
+If you haven’t seen Chernobyl (TV Mini-Series 2019), a TV Series on an explosion at the Chernobyl nuclear power plant.
+I urge you to see it.
+It’s the world’s most dreadful man-made catastrophe that took place in the Union of Soviet Socialist Republics.
 If that time drones had been around, thousands of people would have saved their lives.

 Drones in agriculture